What Is Very Long Baseline Interferometry (VLBI)?

 "Understanding these magnetic fields is critical.
 Nobody has been able to resolve magnetic fields near the event horizon until now," says lead author Michael Johnson of the Harvard-Smithsonian Center for Astrophysics (CfA).
 "Once again, the galactic center is proving to be a more dynamic place than we might have guessed," says Johnson.
 "Those magnetic fields are dancing all over the place."

-As of August, 2015, the current EHT system resolution was about 60 μas.
-The first images will probably "not" be at 10 μas as multiple refinements have to be implemented to achieve 10 μas.
+As of February, 2017, the current EHT system resolution was about 50 μas.
+The first images will "not" be at 10 μas as multiple refinements have to be implemented to achieve 10 μas.
 One of the most important decisions was choosing which wavelength of light would be used.
 Radio waves were the obvious place to start because they are scattered much less by gas and dust than visible or infra-red light.
 Then it took a lot of theoretical calculations to settle on the specific wavelength of 1.3mm.
 "We've run upwards of a million simulations, for many different configurations of what the gas might look like.
 And in all cases, we think that the 1.3mm wavelength is the right choice to see down to the event horizon," said Professor Ozel of the University of Arizona.
+Top

 The Event Horizon Telescope (EHT) was switched on April 4th, 2017 after several years of preparation.
 As the final observation run ended about 11am ET on April 11th, team member Vincent Fish sat contentedly in his office at the MIT Haystack Observatory in Westford, Massachusetts.
 For the past week, Fish had been on call 24/7, sleeping with his cell phone next to him.
 The telescope network had been approved to be switched on for a 10-day viewing window starting April 4th, but due to poor weather conditions, only five nights were available.